noemibalazs/Pagination/README.md

 Design and implement an application using the GitHub API and saving the viewModel state:

 1. Display a list of top kotlin repositories;
-2. Fetching data using Retrofit.
+2. Fetching data using Retrofit;
-3. Create a custom view
+3. Create a custom view;
-4. Add unit / instrumentation tests
+4. Add unit / instrumentation tests.

 Libraries: